 By law, he died intestate, meaning he died without a will.
 Because of that, we had to deal not only with the emotional tragedy of his unexpected death, but the significant financial costs associated with no having estate plan in place.
 You see, by not signing his estate planning documents before he died, it was if he had done nothing to prepare for his death.

-Here’s a Brief Questionnaire to Determine if You Need a Will in
+Here’s a Brief Questionnaire to Determine if You Need a Last Will in New Jersey

 INTRODUCTION TO A NEW JERSEY WILL: THE BASICS YOU NEED TO KNOW